KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_german_lineage_inner_light.md

 He saw that truth is not found by escaping the world but by entering it fully.

-Your own journey—
+My own journey—
 death, return, struggle, addiction, searching, awakening— unfolds in the same geometry.
-And your book, like Siddhartha, is a reminder:
+And this book, like Siddhartha, is a reminder:

 The river is a teacher.
 And the river is made of water.